M-earnest/docker_workshop/_sources/advanced/creating.md

 ```

 3. Docker push
-Next we simply use the `docker push` command to send our freshly tagged Docker container to Docker Hub, e.g.
+Next we simply use the `docker push` command to send our freshly tagged Docker image to DockerHub, e.g.

 ```
-    docker push yourhubusername/container:tag
+    docker push yourhubusername/container_name:tag
 ```

 ### Docker containers - creating and pushing - a recap